Indian police accuse man of spreading Islamic State ideology

-NEW DELHI (AP) - Indian police have arrested a man who allegedly spread Islamic State group ideology on social media and recruited young people to join an attack.
+NEW DELHI (AP) - Indian police said they have arrested a Facebook friend of the suspected mastermind of the Easter Sunday bomb attacks in Sri Lanka for spreading Islamic State group ideology on social media to recruit young people to participate in a terrorist attack in southern India.

-The National Investigation Agency says a criminal case has been filed against Mohammed Azarudeen after a raid on his home in the southern Indian state of Tamil Nadu on Wednesday.
-It says five others are being questioned.
+A criminal case was filed against Mohammed Azarudeen after authorities raided his home in the Indian state of Tamil Nadu on Wednesday, according to the National Investigation Agency, which oversees counterterrorism efforts.

+Authorities conducted six other raids and took five other people in for questioning, it said in a statement Friday.

-It said in a statement Friday that Azarudeen was friends on Facebook with Zahran Hashim, the alleged leader of suicide bomb attacks in Sri Lanka on Easter Sunday that killed more than 250 people.
+It said Azarudeen was friends on Facebook with Zahran Hashim, the alleged leader of the suicide bomb attacks in Sri Lanka on Easter that killed more than 250 people.

+The statement said Azarudeen and other members of his group shared “radical contents” attributed to Hashim on a Facebook page.

+Hashim, who died along with six others after detonating bombs at three churches and three high-end hotels in Sri Lanka, was known for violent Islamic speeches in the Tamil language on social media that Muslim community leaders said they had flagged to authorities long before the attack.

 Indians from Tamil Nadu share cultural and linguistic ties with Sri Lanka’s ethnic Tamil community.